tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-certificate/index.rst

 * click on :guilabel:`Yes` to copy the newly generated certificate in the :file:`C:\\Program Files (x86)\\wapt\\ssl` folder.
-  This certificate will be picked up during the compilation of the WAPT agent and deployed on the client computers.
+  This certificate will be picked up during the compilation of the WAPT agent and deployed on the client computers;

 If everything has gone well the following message will appear: